sagarkethwas/data-analytics-projects/EDA_projects/README.md

 Overall, churn is primarily driven by contract type, tenure, and internet service type.
 The findings suggest that encouraging longer-term contracts, offering security and support add-ons, and targeted retention efforts for new and fiber optic customers could significantly reduce churn.

-Would you like me to make this dataset-specific by actually processing your file (if you upload the CSV you used in this notebook)?
-That way, I can give you exact percentages from your analysis instead of general industry numbers.